uswds/uswds-site/_posts/2019-04-08-introducing-uswds-2-0.md

 {:.margin-top-0.text-light}
 ### Powered by your mission and user needs

 Every project is different.
 Different audiences, different missions, and different goals require different solutions.
 USWDS 2.0 helps teams reinvent the experience without reinventing the wheel with a flexible design system that encourages customization consistent with our best-practice guidance.
-Because using user-centered design to extend our defaults and build new things shouldn’t have to mean abandoning USWDS guidance altogether.
+Because using user-centered design to adapt our defaults and build new things shouldn’t mean abandoning USWDS guidance altogether.

 {:.margin-left-neg-205}
 - Normalized typefaces allow custom typeface support